HanWeinrich/NOAA-PMEL-OME-Gel-Electrophoresis-Protocol-BeBOP/NOAA-PMEL-OME_Gel_Electrophoresis_Protocol_BeBOP.md

 This methodology is specific to the Analytikjena UVP GelStudio reader.

 1. Power on the gel reader.
 Open the door, pull out the shelf, and then shift the UV plate slightly forward to add gel.
 Push the UV plate back into position and close the door.
-    * Large gels may run off the glass area of the plate; start with gel shifted to right.
+    * Large gels may run off the glass area of the plate; start with gel shifted to the right.
 3. Open VisionWorks software and click DNA Gel Electrophoresis.
-4. On the right side of the screen, click light and turn on the UV/Blue light.
+4. On the right side of the screen, click the light and turn on the UV/Blue light.
 Then click filters, and turn on Ethidium Bromide (EtBr).
 Return to the camera.
 5. Next, use the camera to live view on manual to view the gel.
-Suggest playing with exposure (seconds) and settings under lens tab (i.e. brightness).
-This allows you to see what looks the best for taking a photo for subsequent annotation of the gel.
+Suggest playing with exposure (seconds) and settings under the lens tab (i.e., brightness).
+This allows you to see what looks best for taking a photo for subsequent annotation of the gel.

 5. Take a photo by clicking the camera icon in the bottom right corner.
-    * To save the photo, go to File then Export for Publication.
+    * To save the photo, go to File, then Export for Publication.
 Save as PNG.
 Saving as a JPEG or TIFF reduces resolution or leads to issues with brightness, respectively.
-    * Add to corresponding folder and name appropriately.
+    * Add to the corresponding folder and name appropriately.
-    * Ensure if large gel runs off screen that you capture two photos (i.e., the full gel.)
+    * Ensure ifa  large gel runs off screen that you capture two photos (i.e., the full gel).

-6. Use spatula to scoop gel off of reader, and dispose of complete gels.
+6. Use a spatula to scoop gel off of reader, and dispose of the complete gels.
 Wipe down the gel reader with a kimwipe.
 7. Rinse the rig with freshwater.
 Recommend performing a more extensive wash every ~2 weeks.
 The gel tray should be washed and wiped down after every use.

 ### Basic Troubleshooting Guide